MokshShahh/Chirpy/README.md

 # CHIRPY

----
+This project is a backend service developed in **Go** that replicates core functionalities of a platform like Twitter.
+It features a robust server, complete with persistent data storage using a **PostgreSQL** database and comprehensive **user authentication**.

-This is a project that replicates twitters backend services in **GO** It is a backend server, complete with database integration (postgres) and authentication
+## ONGOING WORK
----
+* **JWT Authentication Middleware:** Implementing middleware to secure Chirp creation and other authenticated endpoints.

-## ONGOING
+* **User Login Endpoint:** Developing the login handler to generate and return a valid JWT upon successful password check.